mriiiron/wesa/README.md

 WESA - WebGL-based Engine of Sprite Animation
 -----------------------------------------------

-### Simple and Light-weighted

 Perhaps the simplest and lightest (14KB, currently) solution for turning your brilliant idea into old-school style, pixel-friendly sprite animations being displayed on the web.

 You may consider to use fancy libs such as [PixiJS](http://www.pixijs.com) or even [ThreeJS](https://threejs.org), but WESA would be your simple but elegant start to learn to animate your favorite sprites in browser.

-### Free and Open-sourced

-WESA will always be fully open-sourced, for the sake of my personal passion on sprite animations and retro-style games.
+WesaJS will always be fully open-sourced, for the sake of my personal passion on sprite animations and retro-style games.

 ### Basic Example